anaydenovGH/yelpcamp-nay/README.md

 ### NOTE:

-The application is hosted on [Cloud9 IDE](https://aws.amazon.com/cloud9/), an open-source Cloud Service provided by Amazon Web Services (AWS) for developing web applications.
+The application is hosted on Heroku - https://yelpcamp-nay.herokuapp.com/